 Taxes & Social Security

-The United States has several different sets of tax laws.
+The United States has different sets of tax laws.
+It is important to comply with all federal, state, and local tax laws that apply to you.
 Federal tax law applies to taxes paid to the United States in Washington, D.C.
 State tax laws apply to taxes paid to the state in which you live.
 In some places, there are also local or city taxes.
-It is important to comply with all federal, state, and local tax laws that apply to you.

-There are special rules used to determine tax residency for F-1 students and J-1 students and scholars.
-In general, international students in F or J status for five years or less (since 2002 or later) and their dependents, file tax forms as non-residents.
-Research scholars or faculty in J-1 status for two years or less (since 2005 or later) also file as non-residents.
-International students who have been in F or J status for more than five years, research scholars and faculty who have been in J-1 status for more than two years are generally considered residents for tax purposes.
+In general, international students in F or J status for five years or less (since 2013 or later) and their dependents, file tax forms as non-residents.
+Research scholars or faculty in J-1 status for two years or less (since 2016 or later) also file as non-residents.
+International students who have been in F or J status for more than five years, research scholars, and faculty who have been in J-1 status for more than two years are generally considered residents for tax purposes.